kyma-project/kyma/docs/deep-dive/01-dd-create-inline-function-serverless.md

 >**NOTE:** Busola is not installed by default.
 Follow the [instructions](https://github.com/kyma-project/busola/blob/main/README.md) to install it with npx.

-1. From the drop-down list in the top navigation panel, create a Namespace or select one.
+1. Create a Namespace or select one from the drop-down list in the top navigation panel.

 2. In the left navigation panel, go to **Workloads** > **Functions** and select **Create Function**.